-The DUPIXENT pre-filled pen is for use in adult and pediatric patients aged 6 years and older.
+The DUPIXENT pre-filled pen is for use in adult and pediatric patients aged 12 years and older.

-The DUPIXENT pre-filled syringe is for use in adult and pediatric patients aged 6 months and older.
+The DUPIXENT pre-filled syringe is for use in adult and pediatric patients aged 6 years and older.

-A caregiver or patient 12 years of age and older may inject DUPIXENT using the pre-filled syringe or pre-filled pen.
+A caregiver or patient 12 years of age and older may inject DUPIXENT using the pre-filled syringe or prefilled pen.
 In pediatric patients 12 to 17 years of age, administer DUPIXENT under the supervision of an adult.

-In pediatric patients 6 months to less than 12 years of age, administer DUPIXENT by a caregiver.
+In pediatric patients 6 to 11 years of age, administer DUPIXENT pre-filled syringe by a caregiver.